jrheard/blog/python/plotter.md

 You can do the same thing on an AxiDraw, since it's like a much simpler WaterColorBot!

+To write a game that runs on a device like this, all you have to do is:

+1. use the `input()` function to get a string of text from a user, and then
+2. have your game's code do something based on that string.

-To write a game that runs on a device like this, all you have to do is use the `input()` function to take input from a user and then do something with it.
-For example, my game let the user say stuff like `go east` or `open jar`; the Minesweeper game let the user say something like `4` `5` to indicate which square they'd like to check for mines; etc.
+For example, my game let the user say stuff like `go east` or `open jar`; the Minesweeper game let the user say something like `4` `5` to indicate which square they'd like to check for mines; etc. Your game might let the user say `attack skeleton`, or `climb ladder`, or whatever you want!

 Aside from that, you write some code that does game-logic-type stuff, and then when you get to a point where a game would normally print something out to the screen (e.g. "Your sword hits the skeleton for 2 points of damage!"), you use the `madison_axi` library to draw stuff on a piece of paper instead.
 That's the general idea, but please feel free to ask us in person if you want more specific advice!